luisoibarra/argument-mining/README.md

 The data must be in `brat/data/` to the program to see it and in a brat format.
 It can be export from `main.ipynb`.

 ![Brat Visualization Tool](doc/images/brat_screenshot.png)

+### Granma Letters to Management

+The final annotated letters are in `brat_granma_letters_cdcp.zip`.
+Unzip this file in brat/data/ to see the argumentative structures.